Skip to main content

 Working infrastructure / nature

-Watch boats transit between saltwater Puget Sound and freshwater Lake Union through a working 1917 lock system, with an adjacent fish ladder where you can watch salmon migrate through glass viewing windows — uniquely Seattle and completely free.
+Watch boats transit between saltwater Puget Sound and freshwater Lake Union through a working 1917 lock system.
+The adjacent fish ladder lets you watch salmon migrate through glass viewing windows.
+Uniquely Seattle, completely free.

 Local Food to Try